What should I look for in a digital picture frame for grandparents?

-Digital picture frames for grandparents are a little different from your standard digital picture frames.
+Getting a digital picture frame for grandparents is a little different from your standard digital picture frames.
 First of all, grandparents aren’t as technically skilled as the younger generations.
 Secondly, they learn tech-related skills slower than the rest of us.
 This can be quite a frustrating process for everyone involved.

 For example, Pix-Star’s digital picture frame can be controlled remotely through the web interface.
 All you need to do is register your grandparents’ digital picture frame on the interface and select “configure frame” in the corner.
 This gives you access to the settings, web albums, playlists, etc.

 Another very important feature of digital picture frames for grandparents is the display itself.
-Try to get a display that has at least an 8-10” display.
-Some brands even offer 15” displays.
+Try to get a display that has at least an 8 to 10-inch display.
+Some brands like the Pix-Star offer digital frames with large 15-inch displays.
 Make sure it has a bright display of around 300 cd/m² and a resolution of at least 800x600p.
 This gives them a clear and sharp image that’s easy to see in bright rooms.

 You should look for a digital picture frame that syncs with your favorite web albums too.
 If you like to post all your travel and holiday photos to Facebook and Instagram, there’s a good chance your grandparents won’t see them.
 This is even more important if you keep your photos on Google Drive or Dropbox.

 Many of the best frames let you connect directly to your social media and web-storage accounts, and display them automatically on your grandparents’ digital picture frames.
 This saves you a lot of time and avoids the hassle of trying to teach your grandparents over the phone how to download pictures from Facebook.